awsdocs/amazon-ec2-user-guide/doc_source/ec2-instances-and-amis.md

 All AMIs are categorized as either *backed by Amazon EBS*, which means that the root device for an instance launched from the AMI is an Amazon EBS volume, or *backed by instance store*, which means that the root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3\.

 The description of an AMI indicates the type of root device \(either `ebs` or `instance store`\)\.
 This is important because there are significant differences in what you can do with each type of AMI\.
 For more information about these differences, see [Storage for the root device](ComponentsAMIs.md#storage-for-the-root-device)\.

+You can deregister an AMI when you have finished using it\.
+After you deregister an AMI, you can't use it to launch new instances\.
+Existing instances launched from the AMI are not affected\.
+Therefore, if you are also finished with the instances launched from these AMIs, you should terminate them\.